Janet Jackson albums discography

 In 2001, Jackson released her seventh album, All for You.
 The album debuted at number one on the US Billboard 200 and the Top R&B/Hip-Hop Albums chart, selling 605,128 copies in its first week.
 It was Jackson's fifth straight number one debut in the United States, with the biggest opening week sales of her career.
 The album went on to be certified 2× Platinum by the RIAA and sell over 7 million copies worldwide.
 In 2004, Jackson released her next album, Damita Jo.
 The album debuted at number two on the Billboard 200 with first-week sales of 381,000 copies.
 It was Jackson's weakest effort since Dream Street, believed to be due to blacklisting by MTV and radio stations due to the Super Bowl XXXVIII halftime show controversy.
 Despite weaker sales then her previous efforts, the album was certified Platinum by the RIAA and sold an estimated 3 million copies worldwide.
 In 2006, Jackson released her ninth studio album, 20 Y.O., which debuted at number two on the Billboard 200 with 297,000 copies sold in its first week, making it Jackson's eighth consecutive top three debut and second consecutive number two debut on the chart.
 It is also Jackson's eighth consecutive platinum album; it went on to sell 1.5 million copies worldwide.
 In 2008, Jackson released her tenth studio album, Discipline.
 The album debuted at number one on the Billboard 200 with 181,000 copies sold, and has since sold over 600,000 copies.

 Jackson is listed as the eleventh best-selling female recording artist in the US.
 She has attained 5 consecutive Top Billboard Albums and 7 overall.

-She has 40 million certified albums and singles in the United States according to the RIAA, Overall she has sold over 100 million, which makes her one of the best-selling music artists.
+She has 40 million certified albums and singles in the United States according to the RIAA.
+Overall she has sold over 100 million copies of her albums and singles, which makes her one of the best-selling music artists.